-In Xenoblade Chronicles, Sharla can become this through careful skill and Arts managing.
+In Xenoblade, Sharla can become this through careful skill and Arts managing.
 Even though most of her skills are healing or supportive, she also has a handful of offensive abilities and the only Instant Death attack of the whole team.
 If said attack is used during a Chain Attack, it always connects.

 The Priest class in Wizardry are also strong, especially since their "preferred races" are also pretty good.
 They can carry staffs that deal mighty damage and even tank with their good health.

 Estelle in Tales of Vesperia is a healer who sports the highest defense scores in the game and a fast track to the protective skills.
 You could viably play her as the party tank and leave spot heals to your less proficient members, as she has an array of melee attacks to take advantage of.
 She's also no sap at supporting from the sidelines with her light based attack magic.

 From the same series, Raven is built for combat, having only a single move that heals for small amount.
 However, his sheer healing speed and efficiency compared to other characters with higher healing power, like Estelle, makes him the combat medic of choice for many players.